natural and reclaimed materials on the interior and exterior

 Lastly, big panels of sliding glass walls welcome natural light indoors.
 Sunlight plays a major role in the client’s living experience.
 And, just as the materials offer a study in contrasts, so, too, the two people who live there express themselves as individuals in unique ways.
 Natural and reclaimed materials on the interior and exterior play a role in adding warmth and character to what would typically be a cold expression of space.

 One is a retired professional from an IT company; the other is a nuclear physicist who plays french horn in a brass quintet.
-In the major space that would otherwise be a great room, we’ve created a music room.
+In the major space that would otherwise be a great room, we’ve created a music room that have many instruments in it and even a the karaoke you can see in these karaoke equipment reviews online.
 It is the heart of the home.
 An extraordinarily unique space, it has few, if any, right angles.
 Glass walls, high ceilings, oblique angles – we had to work hard to omit those right angles.
 We even brought in an acoustician.
 The expert advised window walls and window covers, which are automated window treatments placed just a little bit off the glass.

 Acoustic ceiling clouds absorb sound: Fractured plates break the plane of the ceiling, which is articulated at different angles for sound and strategic lighting purposes.
 Few light fixtures are visible in the room, yet a great amount of light reflects through the “cloud.”
 The client’s french horn playing also radiates through the room.